awsdocs/aws-kms-developer-guide/doc_source/fix-keystore.md

 ## How to delete orphaned key material<a name="fix-keystore-orphaned-key"></a>

-After scheduling deletion of a CMK from a custom key store, you might need to manually delete the corresponding key material from the associated cluster\.
+After scheduling deletion of a KMS key from a custom key store, you might need to manually delete the corresponding key material from the associated cluster\.

-When you create a CMK in a custom key store, AWS KMS creates the CMK metadata in AWS KMS and generates the key material in the associated AWS CloudHSM cluster\.
-When you schedule deletion of a CMK in a custom key store, after the waiting period, AWS KMS deletes the CMK metadata\.
+When you create a KMS key in a custom key store, AWS KMS creates the KMS key metadata in AWS KMS and generates the key material in the associated AWS CloudHSM cluster\.
+When you schedule deletion of a KMS key in a custom key store, after the waiting period, AWS KMS deletes the KMS key metadata\.
 Then AWS KMS makes a best effort to delete the corresponding key material from the cluster\.
 AWS KMS does not attempt to delete key material from cluster backups\.

 If AWS KMS cannot delete the key material, such as when the custom key store is disconnected, AWS KMS writes an entry to your AWS CloudTrail logs\.
-The entry includes the CMK ID, the AWS CloudHSM cluster ID, and the key handle of the key material\.
+The entry includes the KMS key ID, the AWS CloudHSM cluster ID, and the key handle of the key material\.

 To delete the key material from the associated AWS CloudHSM cluster, use a procedure like the following one\.
 This example uses the AWS CLI and AWS CloudHSM command line tools, but you can use the AWS Management Console instead of the CLI\.